Working with our heroes to create opportunities in the organic industry

 2. Veteran Farmer Training Program

-Our Veteran Farming Training Program offers tailored, flexible, two-to-four month training in organic farming, that includes a stipend and housing allowance.
+Our Veteran Farmer Training Program offers tailored, flexible, two-to-four month training in organic farming, that includes a stipend and housing allowance.
 This program targets the needs of those veterans who are interested in organic agriculture, but are not sure if they want to make a career change into agriculture.
 This training can occur at Rodale Institute in Kutztown, PA or at the St. Luke’s Rodale Institute Farm at St. Luke’s Hospital’s Anderson Campus in Easton, PA with two training sessions in April to June and July to September.
 This initiative between St. Luke’s University Health Network and Rodale Institute is forging a novel model that embodies the Institute’s core equation: healthy soil=healthy food=healthy people.
 Those veterans interested in this flexible program should fill out an application and submit the application and resume to Lyndsey Antanitis via mail or email at email@example.com.

 Supported by Newman's Own Foundation